microsoft/CollectServiceFabricData/README.md

 ### Configuration File options

-Instead of or in addition to using command line arguments, default and specified json configuration files can be used.
+In addition to using command line arguments, default and specified json configuration files can be used.
 Arguments in the json configuration files are not case sensitive.
 For additional json configuration files see [configurationFiles](/configurationFiles).

 ### Default JSON configuration file